drshahizan/special-topic-data-engineering/materials/api/api-database.md

 Don't forget to hit the :star: if you like this repo.

 # Twitter API Data

+## Introduction
+Twitter API data refers to the structured and unstructured data that can be obtained through the Twitter API (Application Programming Interface).
+The Twitter API provides access to a vast amount of data about tweets, users, hashtags, mentions, and more.
+The data includes both metadata (data about the data, such as date and time of the tweet, location, and user information) and content (the actual text, images, and videos in the tweet).

 Important data that can be accessed through the Twitter API includes:

 1. Tweets: The text content of tweets, along with metadata such as timestamp, location, and author information.